n8n-io/n8n-docs/docs/integrations/builtin/credentials/filemaker.md

 ## Related resources

-Refer to [Filemaker's Data API Guide](https://help.claris.com/en/data-api-guide/content/index.html){:target=_blank .external-link} for more information about the service.
+Refer to [FileMaker's Data API Guide](https://help.claris.com/en/data-api-guide/content/index.html){:target=_blank .external-link} for more information about the service.

 ## Using database connection